 Why Patricia Rorrer Couldn't Have Been the Killer

 And even more amazingly, no one in North Carolina noticed she was gone for five whole days a couple of weeks before Christmas.
 This includes individuals who had Patricia under surveillance.
 Some people suspected she was involved in a horse stealing operation.
 On December 12, 1994 they started to watch her.
 This interestingly enough is the same day police claim Patricia began her trip to Pennsylvania.
 The surveillance continued through December 16, 1994, the day after Joann and Alex disappeared.
 The people involved said Patricia Rorrer wasn't around much.
 She wasn't gone.
 Just wasn't around much.
 Surely if Patricia had been in another state, she wouldn't have been seen at all.
 The surveillance notes were handed over to the police and apparently not seen again.
 Patricia's defense never saw them.
-If the police hid exculpatory evidence from the defense, that is illegal.
 Patricia's van presents another problem.
 She didn't have any roadworthy vehicles at the time of the murders, something multiple people verified.
 So she drove to Pennsylvania in a van badly in need of repairs, with a gun that didn't work properly.
 Even for a crime of passion, that's all very hard to believe.

 Joann's car was found in a parking lot near the Katrinak home.
 According to the police, Patty used the car to abduct Joann and Alex and drive them into the woods where she killed them.
 But why would she bring the car back to the scene of the kidnapping?
-And why was there no evidence it had just been driven into the woods?
+And why would she leave it in a busy area where she could be seen instead of an isolated area?
+Once again, Patricia is taking major risks and doing things the hard way.
+And why was there no evidence the car had just been driven into the woods?*